 Finally, another consequence of studies not collecting equivalent fitness and population data for both the consumer and resource is that our mechanistic understanding ends at the consumer level.
 Without finer scale data on the resource, it will be difficult to make predictions of the broader consequences of climate change-driven phenological mismatches for the interaction in its entirety.
 We will not be able to incorporate feedbacks between the consumer and resource (e.g., Carpenter et al. 2001; Thackeray 2012), measure interaction strength (Miller-Rushing), which informs a key assumption of the hypothesis, or determine the broader implications of phenological mismatches for the community (e.g., Nakazawa and Doi 2011; Revilla et al. 2013).

-ii) re-climate change
+ii) Testing pre-climate change conditions

+We might need a preamble here

+(a) Identifying pre-climate change baselines

 The concept of pre-climate change baseline (i.e., defining the range of natural variation) is rarely, if ever, considered by phenological mismatch studies; yet, establishing one in a system has important implications for the Cushing hypothesis in both climate change and fundamental studies.
-Of the studies we considered, only % (/4) of the studies began before the early 1980s, the same time that pronounced recent climate change began (REF).
-Even in this subset of studies, had more than years.
+Of the studies we considered, only 26% (11/43) of the studies began before the early 1980s, the same time that pronounced recent climate change began (REF).
+Even in this subset of studies, not all studies had more than 3 years of data (9/11).
 This is also an issue with the phenological synchrony literature (Box 1), which does not necessarily consider the ecological consequences of shifts in synchrony (Kharouba et al. 2018).
 Even those studies with time-series that extend into decades before the 1980s do not explicitly define a pre-climate change baseline in synchrony (but see AO001, HMK031, HMK002).